 A: If you have questions or would like to submit data please contact Brenda Lundberg, LF Reference Data Administrator.
-You may email datasets smaller than 25 MB to Brenda Lundberg at brenda.lundberg.ctr@usgs.gov.
+You may email datasets smaller than 25 MB to Brenda Lundberg.
 If the files are too large to send via email contact Brenda Lundberg for alternative file transfer options.
-Please contact Brenda Lundberg at (406) 329-3405 or bbrenda.lundberg.ctr@usgs.gov for more information.
+Please contact Brenda Lundberg at (406) 329-3405 or blundberg@contractor.usgs.gov for more information.